Rise 360 Accessibility Conformance Report

 Partially Supports

 Rise 360 uses distinct semantic groups, ARIA landmarks, and structured controls that follow a consistent order and hierarchy.
-There are a few exceptions.
-We're making improvements to these block types:
+There are a few exceptions we’d like to improve:

 • Image and quote carousels